Matt Dawson: Personal life

 Born in Birkenhead, Dawson was raised in Buckinghamshire and attended the Royal Grammar School, High Wycombe after passing the 12-plus (Buckinghamshire students at the time took the exam a year later).
 While in school he excelled in cricket and football before deciding to concentrate on rugby.

 He was married to German-born former model, Carolin Hauskeller, and the couple have two sons.
 Dawson announced their separation via social media on 21 September 2020.
 Dawson is a supporter of Everton F.C.

 Dawson published his autobiography, Nine Lives, in 2004.

-In 2012, on the CBBC series 12 Again Dawson revealed at age twelve he played an extra in the video to Culture Club's song The War Song in 1984 dressed up as a skeleton.

 In 2016, Dawson revealed how his family went through "two weeks of hell" as his two-year-old son battled meningitis W135.

 In 2017, Dawson joined forces with The Big Tick Project, which looks to raise awareness about the dangers of ticks and tick-borne disease in the UK after revealing he had contracted Lyme disease.
-He was bitten by a tick in a London park early the previous year.
+He was bitten by a tick in a London Park early the previous year.